 To assist you in preparing your property for the bushfire season, we have set out some helpful tips to ensure you are in the best position possible if you face the threat of a bushfire.

 1. Ensure Sums Insured are adequate

 If your property was damaged beyond repair in a bushfire, is your building insurance sufficient to fully reinstate it?
 Every summer carries with it an inherent bushfire risk, therefore having sums insured that adequately protect your property assets in a bushfire is crucial.

-To help you escape a significant financial loss, it is important to:
+To help avoid a significant financial loss:

 In the wake of the 2009 Black Saturday fires, the Australian Government implemented updated rules and regulations for new constructions in BPAs (as part of AS3959).
 The regulations set out strict new standards and construction material guidelines to help buildings have a better chance of surviving certain bushfire attack levels.
-What does this mean for you though?

 a) Check your level of Insurance!

 Given the changes, it is highly likely for older buildings in BPAs to be underinsured, due to the increased cost of reconstruction associated with materials that comply with the new regulations.

 If you reside in a BPA and are concerned about your building insurance, contact Whitbread for further information.